 If you are interested in reviewing for the journal and wish to register your interest, please contact the editorial office with your details and subject expertise by emailing email@example.com.

 Reviews should result from an in-depth and thorough evaluation of a research manuscript.
 Reviews should help readers decide if an article is scientifically sound, meets academic standards and is worth reading in its present form.
 They can either encompass the entire paper or just a single aspect.

 We do not expect reviewers to decide if a manuscript is ‘worthy of publication’.
 Instead, the expert commentaries expressed at UCL Open: Environment should aim to assist authors and readers, and improve the value of the associated article.
 It can be very helpful to others to share experiences in reproducing experiments, methodologies, or code.

 Reviewers should guide authors and encourage them to further improve their skills and research.
 Based on critical reception, authors may publicly engage the reviews and/or comments via the article landing page.

-Of what does a review consist?
-Reviews consist of two parts – a General Factors Ratings, and the Written report.
+Reviews consist of two parts: 1) a General Factors Ratings, and 2) a written report.

 General Factors Ratings

 Is the publication of relevance for the academic community and does it provide important insights?
 Does the work represent a novel approach or new findings in comparison with other publications in the field?

 Is the hypothesis clearly formulated?
 Is the argumentation stringent?
 Are the data sound, well-controlled and statistically significant?
 Is the interpretation balanced and supported by the data?
 Are appropriate and state-of-the-art methods used?